obonaventure/cnp3/book/transport/tcp.rst

      send pure ack segment
      delayedack=False

-Due to this delayed acknowledgement strategy, during a bulk transfer, a TCP implementation usually acknowledges every second received TCP segment.
+Due to this delayed acknowledgement strategy, during a bulk transfer, a TCP implementation usually acknowledges every second TCP segment received.

 The default go-back-n retransmission strategy used by TCP has the advantage of being simple to implement, in particular on the receiver side, but when there are losses, a go-back-n strategy provides a lower performance than a selective repeat strategy.
-The TCP developpers have designed several extensions to TCP to allow it to use a selective repeat strategy while maintaining backward compatibility with older TCP implementations.
+The TCP developers have designed several extensions to TCP to allow it to use a selective repeat strategy while maintaining backward compatibility with older TCP implementations.
 These TCP extensions assume that the receiver is able to buffer the segments that it receives out-of-sequence.

 .. index:: TCP fast retransmit

-The first extension that was proposed is the fast retransmit heuristics.
-This extension can be implemented on TCP senders and thus not require any change to the protocol.
+The first extension that was proposed is the fast retransmit heuristic.
+This extension can be implemented on TCP senders and thus does not require any change to the protocol.
 It only assumes that the TCP receiver is able to buffer out-of-sequence segments.

-From a performance viewpoint, one issue with the TCP's `retransmission timeout` is that when there are isolated segment losses, the TCP sender often remains idle waiting for the expiration of its retransmission timeouts.
+From a performance point of view, one issue with TCP's `retransmission timeout` is that when there are isolated segment losses, the TCP sender often remains idle waiting for the expiration of its retransmission timeouts.
 Such isolated losses are frequent in the global Internet [Paxson99]_.
 A heuristic to deal with isolated losses without waiting for the expiration of the retransmission timeout has been included in many TCP implementations since the early 1990s.
 To understand this heuristic, let us consider the figure below that shows the segments exchanged over a TCP connection when an isolated segment is lost.

 .. figure:: png/transport-fig-074-c.png
    :align: center